-To assist in educating AFI personnel in proper emergency response, all AFI staff receive the following Appendix C general First Aid information in their new hire packet.
+To assist in educating AFI personnel in proper emergency response, all AFI staff receive the following general First Aid information as indicated in Appendix D as part of their new hire packet.
 And as part of the Conservatory orientation curriculum, Conservatory Fellows are given on-set safety training in First and Second Year safety classes.
 In these classes Fellows receive a handout and instruction on basic first aid and preventative measures when working on production sets.